 In the early ‘90s, it was the epitome of cool to wear shower sandals ... outside of the shower.
 Pair them with baggy pants and an equally roomy top and you were "it."
 The style predominantly included a thick rubber swath of material covering the toes and tops of the feet, bearing the sports brand’s logo emblazoned across it with some offering a “massaging” footbed of tiny rubber bristles (these were even occasionally paired with socks).
-For 2015, the basic shape has been reinterpreted to include soft leather iterations that read more sophisticated than sporty and have no style restrictions — although you would NOT want to wear this version in the shower!
+The basic shape has been reinterpreted to include soft leather iterations that read more sophisticated than sporty and have no style restrictions — although you would NOT want to wear this version in the shower!

 Remember the days when you could do anything in a sporty sandal: ride a mountain bike, hike, traverse streams, etc?
 That was thanks to a shock-absorbing sole and woven straps that securely kept your foot in place via buckles or Velcro.
 Teva Sandals, the purveyor of the look, is certainly having a moment again thanks to the rise of “athleisure.”
 The classic shoe has been revamped in finer materials, but still maintains that fitness-oriented appeal.
 You could also blame this resurgence on the rise of the “normcore” trend.
 No matter the motivation, the athletic sandal is the centerpiece of the strong reemergence of the throwback flat!

 Original Sandal Leather Fringe, $80, Teva

 Original Universal Rope, $90, Teva